 In some cases, the pharmacist may have knowledge of dosage changes which would warrant a recipient’s request for medication earlier than previously reported in the estimated days’ supply.
 The pharmacist must document the circumstances on the prescription hard copy.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting
+NOTE: The POS User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+Section 37.5.1 for detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf